DVS-devtools/GamifiveSDK/readme.md

 <h1>Other methods</h1>

 <h2>saveUserData</h2>
-Saves an Object containing the player's progress (after converting it to a JSON string).
+Saves an Object containing the player's progress.

 ```javascript
 // the structure of this object is just an example